 Submit a Research Proposal

-The first step to planning research at the Andrews Forest is to submit a site use research proposal.
-All new project proposals go through a review to determine potential conflicts with existing research, compatibility with Andrews forest research guidelines, and any potential impacts relevant to the National Environmental Policy Act.
+The first step to planning research at the H.J.
+Andrews Experimental Forest (HJA) is to submit a site use research proposal.
+All new project proposals go through a review to determine potential conflicts with existing research, compatibility with HJA research guidelines, and any potential impacts relevant to the National Environmental Policy Act.
 All research conducted at the HJA is subject to approval by the U.S. Forest Service Pacific Northwest Research Station, as well as by the Andrews Forest research group.
 The Andrews Forest Director will send the proposal to the appropriate reviewers.
 All major manipulative experiments will be discussed with the Andrews scientific community with the intent of both increasing collaboration and maximizing field site utilization.
 Please allow at least four weeks for approval; projects involving major manipulations or requiring an environmental analysis will take much longer to review.
 Availability of funding does not ensure the research project will be approved.

 The HJ Andrews Experimental Forest and Long-Term Ecological Research site invests in facilities and field research infrastructure to support ongoing and new research.
-The research infrastructure is managed by Andrews Forest staff to generate core data of use to a wide variety research projects.
+The research infrastructure is managed by staff to generate core data of use to a wide variety research projects.
 In some cases this infrastructure can be leveraged for the deployment of new sensors or to support new investigations.

 Field Work Guidelines and Requirements